freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 #### --text--

-How can you obtain the ASCII index of a character in a string?
+How can you obtain the ASCII value of a character in a string?

 #### --distractors--